GametrailDev/news/README.md

-our latest  gamin news!# news-
+our latest  gaming news!# news-